femfataal/FMP/report.md

+## Entry 25/11/2023 - updated core of the project ##

+- What? the relationship to GAI tools that utilize Natural Language and their inherent subordinate role.
+- Why?
+I want to question and explore the relation users have to these tools that we talk to as equals but that are subordinate to us.
+- Now what?
+By making a chatbot that is struggling with these feelings itself I want partcipants to question how they relate to these tools and if this can cause for, for example, derealization.

+- How does it work?
+Giving people an assistent that can do tasks and is helpful, but that slowly deterrorates/stresses out and then snaps
+- Why does it look like that?
+A helpful assistent/friend that is already blurring the lines a little bit on someting as intimate as your own phone.
+- What are we measuring?
+The sentiment used in the messages and self-reported feelings towards the chatbot
+- What kinds of results are we getting? probably people are going to feel sad, a little confused, and would use different wording with the chatbot on the final day as compared to the first day.
+They might also hae interesting things to say about the subordinate role of GAI.

 ## Entry 14/11/2023  - the core of this project ##
    - Societal problem
         - What?
 The relation to text-based GAI tool utilizing natural language.